Secret Coders: Dr. One-Zero

-Other Characters
+Other characters

 Other characters include Josh, an award winningly fast typist, who, Starting in book two, uses the EdAll command to type up computer programs for Hopper and Eni.
 Little Guy is a robot officially called Pascal Junior after Dr. One-Zero or Pascal Pasqual, his original creator.
 Other turtles include Mini Guy, a tiny turtle; LightLight, the original Turtle of Light that Mr. Bee brought with him from Flatland; and BrightBright, the second Turtle of Light that the protagonists retrieve from Flatland.

-Minor antagonists include Principal Dean, the Stately Academy principal who works with Dr. One-Zero and the Stately Academy rugby team, who were bribed to do Principal Dean’s bidding.
+Minor antagonists include Principal Dean, the Stately Academy principal who works with Dr. One-Zero and the Stately Academy rugby team, who were bribed to do Principal Dean's bidding.

-Connections in the Novel
+Connections

 Logo

 Logo is the programming language used for the turtles throughout the Secret Coders books.
 Some of the commands include Forward (moving the turtle forward the given number of steps), Right and Left (turning right and left, respectively, the given number of degrees), PU/Pen Up (move without drawing), PD/Pen Up (draw while moving), and Repeat (repeat all the commands inside the brackets the given number of times).
 Logo is the first coding language the author learned.

+Logo was designed as an educational way to learn how to use code.
+The general idea was that a student could move a turtle through puzzles by using the code.
+A lot of other coding languages like Scratch have based some ideas like "pen down" and "pen up" off of Logo.

 Binary

 Binary, or base two, is used frequently throughout the books.
-For example, the four-eyed-robot-birds’ eyes close and open depending on what base ten number they see.
+For example, the four-eyed-robot-birds' eyes close and open depending on what base ten number they see.
 They convert it to binary and open their eyes for 1s and close them for 0s.
 For example, the number 9 is written all over the school because when the birds see this number, they convert it to binary (1001) and close their middle two eyes, appearing normal.

 Flatland

 In the fifth and sixth books, it becomes clear that the full series is based on the book Flatland.
-In the fifth book, it is revealed that the teacher/janitor, Mr. B, was named B Square when he lived in Flatland.
+In the fifth book, it is revealed that teacher–janitor Mr. B was named B Square when he lived in Flatland.
 B Square explains his life in Flatland, and mentions his brother, A Square, who came to Earth and wrote Flatland under another name.
 In the sixth book, the main characters Hopper, Eni, and Josh go to Flatland.
 Making the code to make a portal to Flatland is the challenge at the end of book five.